Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Working with the PrtMip Property

-We are going to perform a similar exercise to change the Margin Settings of MS-Access Report through the program.
-This time we have to work with PrtMip Property of the Report to change the Margin Values.
+We will have a similar exercise to change the Margin Settings of the MS-Access Report through the program.
+This time, we need to work with the PrtMip Property of the Report to change the Margin Values.

-The procedure is almost the same as the previous example.
+The procedure is similar to the previous example.
 The steps taken in the Program are as follows:

 • Open the Report in Design View.

-• Copy the PrtMip Property Values of the Report into a 28 Bytes long, String Variable and move it into a redefined structured data area for modification.
+• Copy the PrtMip Property Values of the Report into a 28-byte-long, String Variable and move it into a redefined structured data area for modification.

 • Change the required Margin Values in Memory.